MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 ## Anchoring (alignment)
 The process of making sure that a guide “lines up” with associated objects in the real world when used on [!include[pn-hololens](../includes/pn-hololens.md)].
 Anchoring is crucial and mandatory for creating any guide.
 For more information, see the [Authoring guide](pc-authoring.md).

-## Asset
-Collective term for the complete set of objects that you can add to a step to support that step.
-Assets include 2D objects (images and videos) and 3D objects (3D parts and objects from the 3D toolkit).

 ## Author
 The person who creates a guide.